-Click here for a planned map of Palestine written in 1916, preparing for the defeat of the Ottoman Empire in World War One.
-It planned for a joint oversight of Palestine by England, France and Russia.
-However,
+In 1916, click here for a planned map of Palestine, preparing for the Ottoman Empire's defeat in World War One.
+It established a joint oversight of Palestine by England, France and Russia.

 1. the British War Cabinet Meeting on 31st October 1917 that approved partnering with the Zionist Federation in the war with Germany and Turkey, and followed seven days later with the Russian Bolshevik Revolution ("Workers of the World, Unite") that opposed any Jewish "Nationalist" faction and sued for peace with Germany,

 2. the initial "Welcoming the Jews Back Home" in Paris by Emir Faisal on behalf of all the Arabs at the Peace Conference in 1919, but his rejection of a "Jewish National Homeland" as King of United Syria in March 1920,